debapriyo-das24/ops-automation-learning/README.md

 - Practiced old concepts and uploaded artifact.

 ## Day 38
-- Learnt more about functions.
+- Learnt more about functions - defining, adding logic, return.
 - Uploaded artifact resonating the same.